The Top 13 Most Hydrating Foods Your Bones Crave

 This thirst-quenching food was duly given its name.
 With over 91% of its content pure alkaline water, there are few better ways to stay hydrated.
 Interestingly, a member of the Cucurbitaceae family, watermelon is closely related to the cucumber.

-Watermelons are listed as a Foundation Food in the Save Our Bones Program, largely due to its high content of bone-healthy carotenoids, Vitamins A and C, and lycopene.
+Watermelons are listed as a Foundation Food in the Osteoporosis Reversal Program, largely due to its high content of bone-healthy carotenoids, Vitamins A and C, and lycopene.
 Watermelon also contains the amino acid citrulline, the precursor to another amino acid called arginine.
 Arginine helps cells divide, wounds heal, and ammonia to be removed from the body.

 While unconventional, eating the white part of the rind is very beneficial as it contains a high level of citrulline.15 So, don’t stop at the rind.
 Watermelon rind jam or watermelon rind slaw are a couple of great ways to enjoy the sweet benefits of the rind.